 But if you are one of the millions of people worldwide that are thrilled by Korean K-Pop, then you need to learn the Korean language to better understand and enjoy every piece of it.
 Korean E-sports scene like League of Legends, as well as Korean dramas, songs, and movies, are people’s favorite across the world.
 Knowledge of the language will make it more interesting for you to learn.

-Which is easiest to learn: Mandarin Chinese, Japanese, or Korean?
+Which is easiest to learn: Mandarin, Japanese, or Korean?